Dr-Nuke/SCEED/README.md

 combining the top 5% clients in transaction count with the top half of CPI ranked countries results in 13'000

-12'700 hits for the top 5% clients in turnover combined with the top half of CPI ranked countr 12'700 hits for the top 5% clients in transaction count combined with the top half of CPI ranked countries 23'000 hits for the 0.5 io_ration clients within the top half of corrupt CPI countries 29'000 hits for the unity io_ration clients within the top half of corrupt CPI countries
+12'700 hits for the top 5% clients in turnover combined with the top half of CPI ranked country\n 12'700 hits for the top 5% clients in transaction count combined with the top half of CPI ranked countries 23'000 hits for the 0.5 io_ration clients within the top half of corrupt CPI countries 29'000 hits for the unity io_ration clients within the top half of corrupt CPI countries